-Healthy friendships are extremely important for any person’s mental health.
-Friends can make us feel that we belong, and can help keep things in perspective.
-They can also play a key role in helping us cope with life’s challenges.
-Ultimately, strong, healthy friendships can have a positive impact on our health and wellbeing.
+Healthy friendships are extremely important for any person’s mental health and play a key role in helping us cope with life’s challenges.
+In fact, strong, healthy friendships can have a positive impact on our health and wellbeing.

 A closer look

 Social connectedness is a crucial aspect of mental wellbeing

 Studies find that stress and emotions like sadness and worry decrease in the company of friends, compared with being alone or even with families.
 1 in 4 men aged 30-65 years have no one beyond their immediate family they feel they can depend on.
 A network of close friends is the second most happiness-inducing factor in life beyond a happy intimate relationship.
 (Source 1) (Source 2) (Source 3) (Source 4)